tamouse/jekyllpress/README.md

 * the `location` option lets you specify a path down to where the page will live.
 * the location *must* be relative, and will placed starting from the source folder.

-### Setting Up Templates

-If you don't have templates specified in your `_config.yml` file or in your `source` folder, you can create them with the `setup` action:

-    $ jekyllpress setup
-    Configuration file: /Volumes/muis1t/Projects/rubystuff/jekyll/test_jekyll_2.1/_config.yml
-          create  _templates
-          create  _templates/new_post.markdown
-          create  _templates/new_page.markdown

-You can edit the markdown templates to your heart's delight. :)

 ## Contributing